chen-assert/cccbd_web/Document/01_system_draft.md

 ## 3.1 How to achieve the goals together

-As for the teamwork, we intend to have a high-efficient teamwork.
+As for the teamwork, we intend to have high-efficient teamwork.
 To achieve this, we have three aspects of how to reach the goals together.

 - Clear Responsibility

   A team is made up of individuals.
 Individuals in a team often have different experiences, personalities and programming levels.
-Before the official start, we firstly carry out a reasonable division of labor which combine each person's characteristics and hobbies, give full play to the strengths of each team member.
+Before the official start, we firstly carry out a reasonable division of labour which combines each person's characteristics and hobbies, give full play to the strengths of each team member.
 If the work is not pleasant and smooth, the efficiency will be low.
-After the division of labor is completed, each team member's corresponding responsibilities are determined.
+After the division of labour is completed, each team member's corresponding responsibilities are determined.

 - Efficient Communication

   After the completion of the division of work, the team will start to work, it must ensure the smooth flow of information within the whole team, especially among the team members whose work are related to each other.
 When problems are found, they need to be discussed in time to avoid unnecessary time waste.
 However, software development itself is a kind of work that needs to be focused and quiet, and many temporary interruptions will lead to the stagnation of development ideas, so our team have discussions at a fixed time every week.
-And fixed time will also let everyone form a habit, so that the efficiency can be improved.
+And fixed time will also let everyone form a habit so that the efficiency can be improved.

   At each meeting, we always discuss these aspects as flowing:

   - Conclude from last week’s work or presentation, and find ways to overcome.

-  - Set goals of this week, including the integral goal and each team members’s goal for this week.
+  - Set goals of this week, including the integral goal and each team members' goal for this week.

-  - Solve some difficult problems those cannot be solved by one team member.
+  - Solve some difficult problems that cannot be solved by one team member.

   - Write the meeting agenda.

 - Appropriate Tools

-  Tools are very important of an efficient teamwork.
+  Tools are very important for efficient teamwork.

   The approach that most teams are taking right now is to introduce collaborative software that works for the whole team.
 With clear responsibilities and efficient communications, if team members are supported and coordinated by appropriate team collaboration tools, this project will be carried out more smoothly.

-  So we use GitHub to develop the project as it can provide each members to contribute for their own part on their own computer and it is easy to solve the conflicts by merging the code.
+  So we use GitHub to develop the project as it can provide each member to contribute for their own part on their own computer and it is easy to solve the conflicts by merging the code.

-  Also we use MarkDown to write our documents, because it can be modified by more than one team member at the same time, and after everyone done their part just merge it on GitHub, it is very convenient for a team to write documents.
-As our project is a software project, we need to write some code in the document, and MarkDown makes it is extremely easy and straight to inset the code into the document.
+  Also, we use MarkDown to write our documents because it can be modified by more than one team member at the same time, and after everyone is done their part just merge it on GitHub, it is very convenient for a team to write documents.
+As our project is a software project, we need to write some code in the document, and MarkDown makes it is extremely easy and straightforward to insert the code into the document.

 The team is an integrity , not a set of individuals, we should always remember that the ultimate effectiveness of the team depends on the lowest efficiency of the team.
 Reasonable division of labor is the prerequisite to prevent the occurrence of problems, and establishing of efficient communication mechanism is an effective way to find problems.

 ## 3.2 Divide of work

-Our team divide the project basicaly into three main parts: front-end part, back-end part and mobile-end.
+Our team divided the project basically into three main parts: front-end part, back-end part and mobile-end.

 * Front-end

   Contributors: Bi Yue, Du Xuanxuan, Cao Ziyi

-  Main work: The design of the interfaces and the logic of the system, for example, what information does a customer need to apply for an account, what should a customer do if he/she forgets his/her password, what are the steps when a customer apply for a lost luggage and so on.
+  Main work: The design of the interfaces and the logic of the system, for example, what information does a customer need to apply for an account, what should a customer do if he/she forgets his/her password, what are the steps when a customer applies for a lost luggage and so on.

 * Back-end

   Contributor: Chen Jingrui

-  Main work: The design of application's back-end services and bussiness logic and manage the whole system's architecture and technology.
+  Main work: The design of the application's back-end services and business logic and manage the whole system's architecture and technology.

 * Mobile-end